hackclub/the-hacker-zephyr/README.md

 <img src="https://cloud-9dyk4ybpe-hack-club-bot.vercel.app/0screenshot_2021-08-05_at_1.09.15_pm.png" width="450" alt="An Ape on Amtrak!" />

 Woody was the mastermind behind making the experience what it was and he made it feel like a _wholesome_ David Lynch movie.
 For example, on our first night, he hid a marching band in the trees that stormed in serendipitously, which was quite the surprise.
 As the sun set into the Rockies, Woody transformed the SuperDome into the "Hacker Lounge", with a full non-alcoholic cocktail menu and black tie service.
 He brought a band onboard, including one member called "Saw" who - between acts playing the violin - played a literal handsaw using his violin's bow.
-On our last night, Woody tended to a bonfire on the beach in Los Angeles and sung the song he composed about The Hacker Zephyr with everyone, called 42 Hackers (need to add a link once this is uploaded).
+On our last night, Woody tended to a bonfire on the beach in Los Angeles and sung the song he composed about The Hacker Zephyr with everyone, called [42 Riders](https://42.zephyrnet.hackclub.com/).

-Over the course of the journey we were visited by Jerry from Ben & Jerry's, the Libermans (political exiles from Russia and previous Heads of Product at Snapchat), to Tom Preston-Werner (GitHub, SemVer, Toml, RedwoodJS), Zeb Scoville (NASA flight director), and Cliff Stoll (astronomer).
+Over the course of the journey we were visited by Jerry from Ben & Jerry's, the Libermans (political exiles from Russia and previous Heads of Product at Snapchat), Tom Preston-Werner (GitHub, SemVer, Toml, RedwoodJS), Zeb Scoville (NASA flight director), and Cliff Stoll ([mad scientist](https://www.wired.com/story/meet-the-mad-scientist-who-wrote-the-book-on-how-to-hunt-hackers/)).

 With all of this, and Woody + Jeremy's magic, passing through the Rocky Mountains at 10k ft. with the band playing, it was a surreal hackathon experience we don't think anyone will experience again.
-We hope that in the future it will inspire hackathons with a similar spirit in the future.
+We hope that in the future it will inspire hackathons with a similar spirit.

 <img src="https://cloud-k18c7grqc-hack-club-bot.vercel.app/0spacex_and_hack_club.jpg" width="600" alt="Hack Club at SpaceX" />